wp-plugins/backwpup/readme.txt

 1. Job Page

 == Changelog ==
+= 1.6.2 =
+* Dropbox improvements and bug fixes

 = 1.6.1 =
-* Now use web OAuth login for Dropbox!
-Best thaks to Tijs Verkoyen for his dropbox class.
+* Now use web OAuth login for DropBox!
+Best thanks to Tijs Verkoyen for his great DropBox class.
-* Only Dropbox OAuth tokens are saved!
+* Only DropBox OAuth tokens are saved!
-* Check Dropbox Quota/Upload Filesize on Job run
+* Check DropBox Quota/Upload Filesize on Job run
-* fixed bug in tar with file/folder names longer than 100 chars
+* fixed bug in .tar with file/folder names longer than 100 chars
-* changed user capability back to '10' because working with WP lower than 3.0
+* changed user capability back to '10' when working with WP lower than 3.0
-* bug fixes for old WordPress versions
+* bug fixes for old WP versions
-* English Text updates!
-Best thaks to Marcy Capron.
+* English text updates!
+Best thanks to Marcy Capron.
-* improvements
+* general improvements
 * bug fixes

 = 1.6.0 =
-* new dropbox class to use all functions (download, delete, list)
+* new DropBox class to use all functions (download, delete, list)
-* added usefull inks in job edit page
+* added useful links in job edit page
-* renamed functions.php to resolve problems with false includes of other plugins
+* renamed functions.php to resolve problems arising from other plugins
-* improvements
+* general improvements

 = 1.5.5 =
-* Updatet AWS SDK to ver.1.2.6 for Amazon S3
+* Updated AWS SDK to ver.1.2.6 for Amazon S3
-* Added AWS Regin "Northeast" (Japan)
+* Added AWS Region "Northeast" (Japan)
 * Added Microsoft Azure (Blob) as backup destination
 * bug fixes

 = 1.5.2 =
 * changes for user checking
-* removed Plugin init action
+* removed plugin init action

 = 1.5.1 =
 * changed user capability from '10' to 'export'
-* Updatet AWS SDK to ver.1.2.5 for Amazon S3
+* Updated AWS SDK to ver.1.2.5 for Amazon S3

 = 1.5.0 =
 * use AWS SDK ver.1.2.4 now for Amazon S3
-* Update rackspase cloud files to ver.1.7.6
+* Update Rackspase cloud files to ver.1.7.6
-* Added Job setteing import/export
+* Added job setting import/export
-* Download link for last backup in Jobs tab
+* Download link for last backup in jobs tab
-* Link for last Log in Jobs tab
+* Link for last log in jobs tab
-* Logs can now compressed
+* Logs can now be compressed
 * Backup destinations can now be disabled (see help)
 * Bug fixes and improvements

 = 1.4.1 =
-* Dropbox changes
+* DropBox changes
-* fixed problem on send log with mail
+* fixed problem on send log with email
 * Security fix (thanks Massa Danilo)

 = 1.4.0 =
 * make SSL-FTP as option
-* added Dropbox support (zlli)
+* added DropBox support (zlli)

 = 1.3.6 =
-* long file list not longer displayed in logs.
+* long file list no longer displayed in logs.
 * Added option to see detailed file list
 * removed FTP Alloc command
-* set FTP normal mode if pasive mode disabled
+* set FTP normal mode if passive mode disabled
-* remove FTP heler function and use FTP PHP functions
+* remove FTP helper function and use FTP PHP functions
 * spend file list 2MB free memory

 = 1.3.5 =
 * fixed problem with folder include
 * added option to deactivate FTP passive mode
-* fixed bug for prasing errors because PHP 5 move PHP 5 functions in a seperate file
+* fixed bug for parsing errors because PHP 5 move PHP 5 functions in a seperate file

 = 1.3.4 =
 * fixed warning in send mail